omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create_workout.html

-## functionality completed on 10/15/19
+## functionality completed on 10/16/19
-- fixed create result issue for non 1+ days
-- adding padding to multiple pages
-- added user settings and edit pages
-- added bodyweight graph on user settings page
-- fixed strengthprogram creation issue now that it is a modelchoicefield
+- create bug report button + icon in the bottom right corner.
+  - put it on base_generic.html as fixed position bottom right corner
+  - have this open a popup with a bug report form and when submitted will send to my email
+    - report form can have:
+      - url: copy the url the bug was seen on (should be the current url)
+      - type of bug: typo, 404 error, info missing/incorrect
+      - description: give as much detail as possible (in the paragraph that starts with "words words words..." the third sentence has a typo on the word "Blah"

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.